naimarshad/proxmox-terraform/README.md

 Now by the end of successfule execution of the terraform command we will have kubernetes controlplane running, we can simply add worker node later on to the cluster.

-**Note: If for some reasone you cannot apply the canal manifest.
+**Note: If for some reason terraform fails to apply the canal manifest.
 Just ssh to VM's IP and apply the manifest manually.**